Russia sees little optimism in US response on Ukraine crisis | Law-Order

 While a senior Russian diplomat recently refused to rule out such deployments to Cuba and Venezuela, a top Putin associate expressed skepticism Thursday at that prospect.

 While he charged that the West is using Ukraine as a way to contain Russia, he somberly acknowledged that a Russia-NATO conflict “would be the most dramatic and simply catastrophic scenario, and I hope it will never happen.”
-Russian Foreign Ministry spokesman Alexei Zaitsev reaffirmed a denial that Moscow has any intention to attack Ukraine, saying: “We consider even a thought about a war between our peoples unacceptable.”
 While concerns about a possible Russian attack linger, a separatist conflict simmers in Ukraine.
 Following the 2014 ouster of a Kremlin-friendly president in Kyiv, Moscow annexed Ukraine's Crimean Peninsula and backed an insurgency in the country's eastern industrial heartland.
 Fighting between Ukrainian forces and Russia-backed rebels has killed over 14,000 people, and efforts to reach a settlement have stalled.

 Since the conflict began, Russia has been accused of sending troops and weapons to the separatists, something it has denied.
 On Thursday, Peskov wouldn't comment on a proposal from the Kremlin's main political party, United Russia, which suggested that Moscow respond to the delivery of Western weapons to Ukraine by sending arms to the rebels.
 He added that Putin is aware of the proposal but had no immediate reaction.

 Envoys from Ukraine, Russia, France and Germany met in Paris on Wednesday to discuss ways to resolve that conflict, reaching no visible progress but agreeing to hold another meeting in two weeks.
-Ukrainian President Volodymyr Zelenskyy praised the talks as “constructive” and urged a quick meeting of the four countries' leaders.
+Zelenskyy praised the talks as “constructive” and urged a quick meeting of the four countries' leaders.

-Medvedev, however, said that Moscow sees no point in talking to Zelenskyy, voicing hope that Ukrainians would eventually become “weary of that bedlam and elect the leadership that would pursue policies ... aimed at normal economic relations with Russia.”
-That comment follows a British claim that the Kremlin was seeking to replace Ukraine's government with a pro-Moscow administration — an allegation Russia denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)